ARKaraoglu/FEM-faq-accordion-card-main/README.md

 -   There is not much left to do other than fix the Desktop Orange box position issue in Google Chrome!

+-   I will add Gradient to the background color

+-   I will add Shadow to the card

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ## Author